 The El Pilar Program has attracted an international, multidisciplinary team with the momentum to evolve a unique plan.
-This plan incorporates local community understanding, a government conservation and development agenda, and international environmental concerns through an integrated research program that informs a model development plan centered around the ancient Maya center of El Pilar.
-The first Mesa Redonda (1997) identified the research and development issues, the international strategies to promote the studies, and the collaborative institutional framework that would secure the reserve area for the research and development program.
-Since this landmark event, there have been great strides towards implementing aspects of the program.
-The Mesa Redonda II brought together the growing team to further the unique program of research and development at El Pilar in both Belize and Guatemala.
-We are now in an excellent position to bring those broad plans into a design for concrete action
+This plan incorporates local community understanding, a government conservation and development agenda, and international environmental concerns through an integrated research program that informs a model development plan centered around the history and prehistory of El Pilar.